babashka/babashka/README.md

 Babashka is implemented using the [Small Clojure Interpreter](https://github.com/borkdude/sci).
-This means that a snippet or script is not compiled to JVM bytecode, but executed form by form by a runtime which implements a subset of Clojure.
+This means that a snippet or script is not compiled to JVM bytecode, but executed form by form by a runtime which implements a sufficiently large subset of Clojure.
 Babashka is compiled to a native binary using [GraalVM](https://github.com/oracle/graal).
 It comes with a selection of built-in namespaces and functions from Clojure and other useful libraries.
 The data types (numbers, strings, persistent collections) are the same.
 Multi-threading is supported (`pmap`, `future`).

 Differences with Clojure:

-- A subset of Java classes are supported.
+- A pre-selected set of Java classes are supported.
+You cannot add Java classes at runtime.

-- Only the `clojure.core`, `clojure.edn`, `clojue.java.io`,
-  `clojure.java.shell`, `clojure.set`, `clojure.stacktrace`, `clojure.string`,
-  `clojure.template`, `clojure.test` and `clojure.walk` namespaces are available
-  from Clojure.

 - Interpretation comes with overhead.
 Therefore tight loops are likely slower than in Clojure on the JVM.
+In general interpretation yields slower programs than compiled programs.

 - No support for unboxed types.